Want To Preserve Your Wedding Bouquet? – Have It Done Professionally Or Do It Yourself?

 - Or, if you are only pressing a few flowers, you can place them between the pages of a book, lined with blotting or parchment paper.

-With either pressing method, leave them there for two to four weeks, depending on the flower type.
+Leave them there for two to four weeks with either pressing method, depending on the flower type.
 Some flowers have higher water content and will take more time.

 Remove the papers and see your finished results.
 Once dry, they are ready for framing or placing in a scrapbook.